 Postscripts, 1 May 2018 and 16 September 2020

-I missed these two in my original piece:
+I missed these three in my original piece:

 “Sorry” (Madonna in 2006, Justin Bieber in 2015)